tdauth/dmdf/README.md

 For using Bonus Mod you have to make an entry in the "jasshelper.conf" file for the object merger tool.
 It should always be named "ObjectMerger".
 You have to import file "src/ASL/Systems/BonusMod/Creation Bonus Mod.j" once to create all object editor data required by Bonus Mod code.

-## vJass <a name="vjass"></a>
-[vJass](http://www.wc3c.net/vexorian/jasshelpermanual.html) is a scripting language based on Warcraft III's scripting language JASS.
-It adds new features like object oriented programming to the scripting language and is implemented by several compilers which translate the vJass code into JASS code.

-The first and probably most popular compiler is the [JassHelper](http://www.wc3c.net/showthread.php?t=88142).
-It has also been used for The Power of Fire.

-By now other approaches with a better syntax exist like Wurst which has not been there when the project was started.
-It is highly unlikely that the modification will change its core scripting language since too much code is based on it.
-Besides it has been tested with a specific version of the JassHelper, so there would be a risk of losing functionality or even missing features in the new scripting language.

-The size of the modification helped to find the limits of vJass and to make usage of nearly all features.
-I even wrote many posts on Wc3C.net to improve the language and to report bugs.

-## MPQ <a name="mpq"></a>
-Warcraft III uses the format MPQ for custom data archives.
-Therefore, The Power of Fire provides a custom file called "War3Mod.mpq" with all required resources such as models, textures, icons and sound files.
-This file is automatically loaded by Warcraft III when put into its directory.
-It is also automatically loaded by the World Editor.

 ## Core Systems <a name="core_systems"></a>
 The code of the modification is based on the Advanced Script Library.